Fast Bayesian Optimization of Needle-in-a-Haystack Problems using Zooming Memory-Based Initialization (ZoMBI)

 \section{Summary \& Conclusions}

-In this paper, we proposed the [Zo]oming [M]emory-[B]ased [I]nitialization (\texttt{ZoMBI}) algorithm that builds on the principles of Bayesian optimization to accelerate the optimization of Needle-in-a-Haystack problems by two-fold, firstly by requiring fewer experiments to achieve a better optimum than state-of-the-art, and secondly by pruning the memory of low-performing historical experiments to speed-up compute time.
-The \texttt{ZoMBI} algorithm exceeds state-of-the-art performance on optimizing Needle-in-a-Haystack datasets by (1) using the values of the $m$ best performing previously sampled memory points to iteratively zoom in the search bounds of the manifold uniquely on each dimension and (2) implementing two custom acquisition functions, LCB Adaptive and EI Abrupt, that actively learn information about the manifold during optimization to tune the sampling of new experimental conditions from a surrogate.
-The main contributions of this algorithm solve three fundamental challenges of optimizing non-convex Needle-in-a-Haystack problems: (1) the challenge of locating the hypervolume region of the manifold containing the narrow global optimum basin of attraction \cite{Crammer2004,Liu2018,Andricioaei1996} is alleviated by introducing iterative search bounds based on learned knowledge of the manifold; (2) unwanted pigeonholing into local minima \cite{Nusse1996, Datseris2022, snelson2005, Rasmussen2005} is avoided by both the zooming mechanics of \texttt{ZoMBI} as well as using the two acquisition functions developed in his paper, LCB Adaptive and EI Abrupt, that tune their hyperparameters through active learning; (3) the challenge of polynomially increasing compute times of BO using a GP surrogate \cite{BelyaevMikhail2014, Li2017, Wang2017, snelson2005, Rasmussen2005, Bui2017, Lan2020} is addressed by actively pruning the retained memory of the algorithm after each activation, $\alpha$, in turn, reducing the time complexity from $O(n^3)$ to $O(1)$ as $\alpha, n \rightarrow \infty$.
+In this paper, we proposed the [Zo]oming [M]emory-[B]ased [I]nitialization (\texttt{ZoMBI}) algorithm that builds on the principles of Bayesian optimization to accelerate the optimization of Needle-in-a-Haystack problems by two-fold, firstly by requiring fewer experiments to achieve better optimum faster than existing \texttt{MiP-EGO} \cite{van2019automatic}, \texttt{TuRBO} \cite{Eriksson2020}, and \texttt{HEBO} \cite{hebo} on a variety of real-world applications, and secondly by pruning the memory of low-performing historical experiments to speed-up compute time.
+The \texttt{ZoMBI} algorithm convergences onto narrow and sharp optima quickly in Needle-in-a-Haystack datasets by (1) using the values of the $m$ best performing previously sampled memory points to iteratively zoom in the search bounds of the manifold uniquely on each dimension and (2) implementing two custom acquisition functions, LCB Adaptive and EI Abrupt, that adapt their hyperparameters to tune sampling of new experimental conditions based on learned information from the surrogate model.
+The main contributions of this algorithm solve three fundamental challenges of optimizing non-convex Needle-in-a-Haystack problems: (1) the challenge of locating the hypervolume region of the manifold containing the narrow global optimum basin of attraction \cite{Crammer2004,Liu2018,Andricioaei1996} is alleviated by introducing iterative search bounds based on learned knowledge of the manifold; (2) the challenge of polynomially increasing compute times of BO using a GP surrogate \cite{BelyaevMikhail2014, Li2017, Wang2017, snelson2005, Rasmussen2005, Bui2017, Lan2020} is addressed by actively pruning the retained memory of the algorithm after each activation, $\alpha$, in turn, reducing the time complexity from $O(n^3)$ to $O(\phi^3)$ for $\phi$ forward experiments per activation, $\alpha$, which trends to a constant $O(1)$ when $\alpha>1$; (3) unwanted pigeonholing into local minima \cite{Nusse1996, Datseris2022, snelson2005, Rasmussen2005} is avoided by both the zooming mechanics of \texttt{ZoMBI} as well as using the two acquisition functions developed in this paper, LCB Adaptive and EI Abrupt, that tune their hyperparameters through adaptive learning.
 By developing the \texttt{ZoMBI} algorithm to solve these challenges, it becomes possible to quickly and efficiently find optimal solutions to complex Needle-in-a-Haystack problems in fewer experiments.